 I first tasted sheep’s-milk ricotta cheese at the Old Chatham Sheepherding Company, a delightful dairy farm in upstate New York where the milk comes from sheep (instead of cows) and the shepherds are llamas (instead of dogs).
 Sheep’s milk is richer, higher in calcium, and sweeter than cow’s or goat’s milk, and it makes wonderful cheese.
 These beignets have a wonderful crisp gold-brown crust and tender insides, like a dessert version of hush puppies.

 You can use any good-quality ricotta for this recipe, or even a mild fresh goat cheese.
 It adds moisture and a little richness to the dough, binding the ingredients together without making it wet.–Gale Gand and Julia Moskin

-Recipe © 2003 Gale’s Bread and Butter, Inc. and Julia Moskin.
+Ricotta-Sweet Potato Beignets Recipe © 2003 Gale Gand and Julia Moskin.
+Photo © 2003 Tim Turner.
 All rights reserved.